PostHog/posthog.com/contents/handbook/people/rampup/product-manager.md

 ### Day 1
 **Outcome**: Get started
 * Get set up and follow your onboaridng checklist
-* Do your first analysis in PostHog (e.g. Who are our biggest customers? whats the most used feature?)
+* Do your first analysis in PostHog (e.g. Who are our biggest customers? what's the most used feature?)
 * Set up time to meet everyone in your team and understand their current strategy, motivations and risks
 * Read up about the OKRs of your team
 * Attend the Company All Hands